Cepher-Bible/Kjv-Style-Covenant-Just/OLD-TESTAMENT/TORAH/GENESIS.md

 and God saw that it was good.

-\v 13 And there was evening and there was morning — a third day.
+\v 13 And there was evening and there was morning, a third day.

 \p